 The best minimalist option is probably the MAGPUL MBUS.
 This option is affordable, lightweight, and folds out of the way when not in use.
 Even though I haven’t worked with them personally, enough of these things are in circulation that I have high confidence in them.
 For those of you that simply plan to fold your sights out of the way until the day you need this, this is probably your best option.

 Currently I split the difference between the full-on LMT and the minimalist MBUS sights.
 I use fixed Troy Battlesights.
 They don’t fold out of the way, but they are always co-witnessed in the lower third of my optic.
-They aren’t as minutely and full adjustable as the LMT rear sight base, but they do a reasonable job, and they are much lighter and smaller.
+They aren’t as minutely and fully adjustable as the LMT rear sight base, but they do a reasonable job, and they are much lighter and smaller.

 Optics are probably the way most shooters will go.
 They enable you to get on target faster with more precision.
 Most of today’s optics are rugged and extremely reliable.
 I am certainly not the last word in regards to optics.
 There are a couple of schools of thought here, too.
 Actually, there are way more camps than two, but I’ll stick to the main two: Red dot optics and Low-Power Variable Optics (LPVO).